baguirre2651/Maps/README.md

 Creating a visualization of restaurant ratings using concepts of machine learning (K- means clustering) in Unsupervised Learning through the Yelp academic dataset.

-That segements Berkeley into regions, where each region is shaded by the predicted rating of the closest restaurant (yellow is 5 stars, blue is 1 star).
+Segements Berkeley into regions, where each region is shaded by the predicted rating of the closest restaurant (yellow is 5 stars, blue is 1 star).
 Specifically, the visualization is constructed in a Voronoi diagram.

 The color of the dot is determined by the restaurant's location.
 For example, Downtown Berkeley restaurants are colored green.
 The user that generates this map has a strong preference for Southside restaurants, and so the southern regions are colored yellow.